 For Family Services, the most significant policy change in this biennium is related to Fostering Futures legislation which extends foster care and services for youth to the age of twenty-one.
-Federal changes to title IV-E are likely in the near future that would expand the use of funds available for prevention services, thereby allowing the Commonwealth to provide assistance to families before an intervention becomes critical or is too late.
-The Department is embarking on a project to replace four existing, legacy I.T. systems that have outgrown their usefulness.
+Federal changes to Title IV-E that are likely in the near future would expand the use of funds available for prevention services, thereby allowing the Commonwealth to provide assistance to families before an intervention becomes critical or is too late.
+The Department is embarking on a project to replace four existing legacy I.T. systems that have outgrown their usefulness.
 Over the next biennium, we are conducting a business process review to develop requirements for any replacement system.
 Recent changes in federal regulations have clarified the expectations for state systems to receive federal funding.
+In early 2017 Virginia legislation and Division of Family Services activities began to focus on the needs of infants exposed in utero to legal and illegal substances.